A Scene at the Sea: Plot

 Shigeru is a young deaf garbage collector living in a coastal town in Japan.
 One day during his route, he discovers a broken surfboard discarded in the trash.
 Though he has no experience with the sport, the board captures his imagination and he takes it home.
 With minimal resources and no guidance, he repairs the board himself and begins attempting to surf.

-Shigeru's girlfriend, Takako - who is also deaf— watches silently but supportively as he dedicates himself to learning.
+Shigeru's girlfriend, Takako - who is also deaf — watches silently but supportively as he dedicates himself to learning.
 They communicate through gestures and expressions, rarely speaking even in sign language.
 Takako accompanies Shigeru to the beach daily, sitting patiently on the sand as he learns to surf.

 The couple is initially mocked by local surfers, who see Shigeru as an outsider and a novice.
 Nevertheless, his quiet determination earns their respect over time.
 He eventually buys a proper surfboard and improves enough to enter a local surfing competition.
 At the competition, none of the other surfers tell Shigeru that his name is called and he misses the contest.

-As Shigeru becomes increasingly consumed by surfing, a subtle emotional distance grows between him and Takako.
-His focus shifts entirely to the ocean, and he begins to miss work, preferring instead to surf.
-Takako remains by his side, offering unwavering support despite being increasingly sidelined in his journey.
+Shigeru becomes increasingly consumed by surfing and he begins to miss work, preferring instead to surf.
+He, Takako and some of the other local surfers take a ferry to a local amateur surfing contest, where he wins a participation prize.
+The group pose for pictures on the beach.

-The day after receiving a participation prize at another amateur surfing competition, Shigeru ventures out to sea alone and never returns, with his disappearance implying that he has drowned.
+The day after the surfing competition, Shigeru ventures out to sea alone and never returns, with his disappearance implying that he has drowned.
 His surfboard washes up on the shore.
 In the aftermath, a solitary Takako returns to the beach where they spent much of their time together.
 In an act of farewell, she attaches a photo of the two of them to his surfboard and gently pushes it out into the water.

 A closing montage follows, depicting moments from their earlier days—scenes of them playing on the beach, surfing, and sharing time with other locals.
 The film’s final image shows Shigeru and Takako standing side by side, gazing silently at the ocean.